 By participating in Our Promise through payroll deduction, you have authorized the State Controller’s Office to deduct a set amount from each pay warrant.
 Retirees from state service no longer receive a pay warrant from the State Controller’s Office; therefore, their deduction terminates.

 Retirees can have their contribution deducted monthly from their retirement check.
-Those who wish to participate, retirees and potential retirees, can download the Our Promise pledge form here and fill out the retiree section in box 7.
+Those who wish to participate, retirees and potential retirees, can download the Our Promise pledge form here and fill out the retiree section in Box 8.
 The minimum donation for retired employees is $5/month.

 How do I cancel my deduction?

 A donor may delete their deduction to Our Promise: California State Employees Giving at Work at any time.
-Typically this occurs during the campaign when a donor completes a pledge form and checks box 5 to “Delete” their deduction.
-A Social Security Number and signature are required to authorize the State Controller’s Office to delete the deduction.
+Typically this occurs during the campaign (September 1 – October 31) when a donor completes a pledge form and checks Box 6 to “STOP” their deduction.
+A Social Security Number and signature are required to authorize the State Controller’s Office to stop the deduction.

 How often are payments made by United Way to the designated nonprofits?